cwadds/dbspacechk/README.md

 ## Other information

 The script can be run manually, but probably should be run from **cron**.
-An example cron entry might be:
+An example cron entry to run the script every 5 minutes could be:

 `*/5 * * * *  /opt/informix/dbspacechk/dbspacechk.pl > /tmp/dbspacechk.log 2>&1`